 1. Open-Source and Free to Use

 Both Flutter and the underlying programming language, Dart are open-source and free to use.
 This empowers developers to view the documentation, post their queries in the open developer forum, and eventually, learn and implement the code.
-Flutter app development across the globe got recognition and people are making use of this development, such as flutter mobile development in Texas, Florida, New York, etc., to achieve their business goals.
+App development with flutter across the globe got recognition and people are making use of this development, by opting for flutter app development company in USA, Florida, New York, etc., to achieve their business goals.

 2. Hot Reload Functionality

 One of the biggest reasons why Google Flutter is preferred by mobile application development agencies is its hot reloading functionality.

 The functionality makes it easier for anyone to make any change at the backend and view the difference at the front-end simultaneously.
 And this way, easily decide whether the change looks perfect with other elements of the application or not.